AlannZhang/sentencify/README.md

 # Instructions

-To run this app locally, you must have your own Spotify Client ID.
+To run this app locally, first clone this repo, and get a [Spotify client ID](https://developer.spotify.com/dashboard/).
 The client ID used for this project is stored in a .env file, with the variable REACT_APP_CLIENT_ID=CLIENT_ID.

 Run the following command to install dependencies: